Your Applicant Day in Peterborough

 As you work alongside fellow applicants, current nursing students, and experienced nursing lecturers, you'll learn to identify the critical differences in your approach to resuscitation depending on the patient's age and condition.
 This exercise is essential for building a comprehensive understanding of how to manage medical emergencies and adapt your care based on the unique needs of each patient.

-Following the practical session, you'll take part in a collaborative group discussion, providing you with the opportunity to deepen your knowledge and further explore key concepts in nursing care.
+Following the practical session, you'll participate in a collaborative group discussion, providing you with the opportunity to deepen your knowledge and further explore key concepts in nursing care.

 Immerse yourself in the classroom environment in our purpose-built learning space designed to emulate the primary school setting.
 Working in groups, you’ll have the opportunity to dive deeply into key concepts that are essential for early years development and effective teaching.
 Exploring the factors that impact a child's growth and the personal attributes of a great teacher.